 Gordie Shows Howe it’s Done

 His 68 Stanley Cup playoff goals have him ranked 18th on the all-time postseason scoring list.
-Howe is still the oldest player to ever score in a postseason game and that record is likely to never be broken.
+Howe is still the oldest player to ever score in a postseason game, and that record is likely never to be broken.

-Penguins Make NHL History
+Pittsburgh Penguins Make NHL History

-Mario Lemieux scored five goals while Joe Mullen added a hat trick of his own when the Pittsburgh Penguins beat the New York Rangers 10-4 on April 9, 1993.
+Mario Lemieux scored five goals while Joe Mullen added a hat trick of his own when the Penguins beat the New York Rangers 10-4 on April 9, 1993.
 The victory at Madison Square Garden was the Penguins’ 16th win in a row, breaking the record set by the 1981-82 New York Islanders.

 With the game tied 2-2 heading into the second period, Lemieux scored the 31st hat trick of his career with an even-strength, a power-play and a shorthanded goal.
 He and Mullen both scored twice in a five-goal third period for the Penguins.

-Gretzky Becomes the Greatest
+Wayne Gretzky Becomes the Greatest

 In fact, the top four in all-time playoff scoring were all members of the 1980s dynasty in Edmonton.
 Gretzky leads with 382 points, Messier is second with 295, Jari Kurri’s 233 points are third all-time and Glenn Anderson is fourth with 214.

-Blackhawks Set Playoff Marks
+Chicago Blackhawks Set Playoff Marks

-The Chicago Blackhawks and Canadiens made history in Game 3 of the 1931 Stanley Cup Final on this date.
+The Blackhawks and Canadiens made history in Game 3 of the 1931 Stanley Cup Final on this date.
 Cy Wentworth gave the Blackhawks a 3-2 victory when he scored at the 13:50 mark of the third overtime, ending the longest Stanley Cup Final game in history.
 It remains the longest game until the Oilers and Boston Bruins play 55:13 of overtime in the opening game of the 1990 Stanley Cup Final.

 On April 9, 1972, Blackhawks legend Bobby Hull scored the final postseason hat trick of his NHL career versus the Penguins at the old Civic Center.
 Game 4 of their first-round playoff series went into overtime tied at 5-5.
 Hopefully, everyone got to their seats quickly because Pit Martin scored the fastest overtime goal in league history.
 Martin’s game-winning goal came just 12 seconds into the extra time as the Blackhawks completed the four-game sweep of the Penguins.